Let us first discuss the interface for managing multiple objectives.

 setObjective method from your language API (e.g.,

-work with the primary objective function.
+optimization will work with the primary objective function.

 Every objective in a multi-objective model has the following settable attributes: ObjNCon with default value 0, ObjNPriority with default value 0, ObjNWeight with default value 1, ObjNRelTol with default value 0, ObjNAbsTol with default value 0, and ObjNName.